wein.plus

 Log in Become a Member

-Also known as "commercial tannins", these are chemical substances obtained by extraction from wood and fruit.
-The grape-derived (flavanoid) tannins obtained from grape seeds or pomace (press residue) are very similar to the natural tannin in red wine.
-The second group is obtained from fruits such as gall apples or woods such as oak, chestnutor quebracho (trees and shrubs from South America).
-These are known as wood-borne (hydrolysable) tannins, or ellagic tannins, because they decompose through oxidation and acid hydrolysis to form degradation products such as ellagic acid zersetzen.
+Name (also "commercial tannins") for chemical substances obtained by extraction from woods and fruits.
+The most important of these are gallotannins, ellagitannins and proanthocyanidins.
+The grape-derived (flavonoid) tannins obtained from grape seeds or pomace (press residue) are very similar to the natural tannin in red wine.
+The second group is obtained from fruits such as gall apples or woods such as oak, chestnut or quebracho.
+These are known as wood-borne (hydrolysable) tannins, or ellagitannins, because they decompose through oxidation and acid hydrolysis to form degradation products such as ellagic acid.

 Voices of our members